risk

 Model Risk Management (MRM): Definition and Use in Compliance

-Model Risk Management (MRM) is a risk discipline that identifies, assesses, and controls the risks arising from errors in the development, use, or misapplication of quantitative models in financial decision-making.
+Model Risk Management (MRM) is a risk discipline that identifies, measures, and controls the potential for financial loss, poor decisions, or regulatory breaches caused by errors in a financial institution's quantitative models or their misuse.

 What is Model Risk Management (MRM)?